(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Your preparation for the weather (both at the trailhead and at the summit) can make or break a hike.
 Cold weather may require some layers for your dog, especially when the trail brings you to higher elevations.
 Warmer weather means packing more water than usual (for both you and your dog).

 Give your pup’s paws extra protection from extreme heat or cold ground with these adorable little dog booties.
 If you frequently hike in warmer climates, keep your dog comfortable in the heat with a cooling collar.

 Check with Your Vet

 Make sure your dog can safely handle the hike by checking in with your vet ahead of time.
 Too much physical activity too soon can do more harm than good.
 And proper vaccinations can protect against unwanted health issues.

 Tips for Hiking with Your Dog

 1. Plan for Frequent Breaks

 Just like hiking with kids, frequent breaks go a long way – especially on hot days or trails with little shade.
-Too much too fast may leave you carrying your pup back down the trail.
+Too much too fast may leave you carrying your pup back down the path.

 2. Dog-Friendly Snacks

-Refuel with some snacks at the summit, and along the trail.
+Refuel with some snacks at the summit and along the trail.
 When you stop for your snack break, have a treat ready for your dog too.